vuhailongkl97/iot/README.md

 # System Requirements

-+ System detect human correctly
++ [x] System detect human correctly
-+ User can Enable/Disable detection by *pose estimation* or commands
++ [x] User can Enable/Disable detection by *pose estimation* or commands
-+ User can support detect multiple source at same time.
-+ System support configuring a part in an entire frame for detection (rectangle)
++ [x] System support configuring a part in an entire frame for detection (rectangle)
-+ Developer can change parameters( threshold, notifying APIs, hardware, ..)  via exported APIs
++ [x] Developer can change parameters( threshold, notifying APIs, hardware, ..)  via exported APIs
-+ System can monitor its hardware status (temperature, load) to reporting, prevent overload.
++ [x] System can monitor its hardware status (temperature, load) to reporting, prevent overload.
-+ System support some commands like *take a picture*, *get current hardware status*
-+ Logging interval, when system met error it will report
++ [x] Logging interval, when system met error it will report
-+ System export notifying about detection result
++ [x] System export notifying about detection result
-+ System save changed configuration from User, still effect event if it is rebooted
++ [x] System save changed configuration from User, still effect event if it is rebooted
-+ System don't spam notifying
++ [x] System don't spam notifying
-+ Software still work on other hardware which adapt requirements
++ [x] Software still work on other hardware which adapt requirements
++ [ ] System will support register events when a new subscriber is created(dynamically IP) like buzzer, discord bot,...
++ [ ] User can support detect multiple source at same time.
++ [ ] System support some commands like *take a picture*, *get current hardware status*

 # Use Case Diagrams
 ![usecases](docs/usecases.drawio.png)